webbster64/Krita-Tilebooru-Parallax-mapping-Plugin/README.md

 # Krita Photobash Plugin

-An advanced Krita Plugin, laser-focused on improving productivity for photo-bashing and references!
-Want to see this in action?
-Check out the [video](https://youtu.be/QX9jwhfpB_8)!
-Tested in Krita 4.4.8, 5.0 and 5.1.

 ## Installation

 To download this plugin, download a zip from the [releases](https://github.com/veryprofessionaldodo/Krita-Photobash-Images-Plugin/releases).
 After extracting, place the it's contents in the correct folder: